cs1302uga/cs1302-api-app/README.md

             request?
         -   Does the API method that you are trying to call return a JSON-formatted response?

+		**NOTE:** The APIs that you pick must NOT require "OAuth" for authentication.
+It is okay if an API key is required, and we even include an example that demonstrates how to make a request involving an API key in the appendix.
+If you use an API that requires an API key, then it is your responsibility to make sure you familarize yourself with any restrictions associated with the API key. **We also strongly encourage you to NOT pick an API that requires you to pay for an API key.**

     2.  **Your app must integrate the two APIs in a meaningful way.**